lndecastro/AI_Productivity_Tools/ai_productivity_tools/intro.md

 ### Otter.ai
 Otter.ai is an AI meeting assistant that transcribes, summarizes, and analyzes meetings in real time.
 It integrates with Zoom, Google Meet, and Microsoft Teams, and provides searchable transcripts, action items, and summaries.
 Otter is widely used in business, education, and media for productivity and collaboration.
 Access Otter here: [https://otter.ai]

-### Fireflies
-Fireflies is an AI notetaker that records, transcribes, and summarizes meetings across platforms like Zoom, Teams, and Google Meet.
-It offers searchable transcripts, action item tracking, and CRM integration.
-Fireflies also supports collaboration through comments, highlights, and sharing across tools like Slack and Notion.
-Access Fireflies here: [https://fireflies.ai]

 ### AI Studio
 Google AI Studio is a development platform for building with Gemini, Google’s multimodal AI models.
 It supports chat, code execution, file analysis, and video generation.
 Designed for both beginners and developers, AI Studio enables rapid prototyping and integration of AI into applications with a user-friendly interface.
 Access AI Studio here: [https://aistudio.google.com]

-## About the Instructor

-Dr. Leandro Nunes de Castro <br>
-AI and Data Science Professor & Dendritic Program Director <br>
-Dendritic: A Human-Centered Artificial Intelligence and Data Science Institute <br>
-U.A.
-Whitaker College of Engineering<br>
-Florida Gulf Coast University